ZeyadAwdallah/BLEU/README.md

 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/AvVVMkf96C)

 ---
-# ٍSchedule - For Hardcore Software Engineers
+# Schedule - For Hardcore Software Engineers
+The schedule is for those who want to push the boundaries and tackle the most challenging concepts in computer science.
+This track is intense and requires a deep commitment.

 <div style="text-align: center;">